 From the outside, single speed and fixed gear bikes look identical.
-They both have one chainring and one rear cog, meaning they have one speed.
+They both have one speed.
 All fixed gear bikes are single speed.
 Not all single speed bikes are fixed gear.
-It’s important to recognize the difference between the two because each type of bike offers a completely different ride experience.
-In this guide, I’ll outline the main differences between single speed and fixed gear bikes.
+It’s important to recognize the difference between the two because both types of bikes offers completely different ride experiences.
+In this guide, I’ll outline the differences between single speed and fixed gear bikes.
 I’ll also list the pros and cons of riding a single speed vs fixed gear bike.
-We’ll cover performance, efficiency, speed, the ride experience, comfort, peddle strike, and much more.
+I’ll cover performance, efficiency, speed, the ride experience, comfort, peddle strike, and much more.

 What’s the Difference Between a Single Speed and Fixed Gear Bike?

 Another major difference between a fixed gear and single speed bike is the brakes.
 On a fixed gear bike, you can brake by resisting the motion of the peddles.
-This slows the bike down.
-Single speed bikes need front and rear brakes.
-Most fixies come with at least a front rim brake for safety reasons.
+Single speed bicycles need front and rear brakes.

-In fact, it may not even be possible to tell the difference between a fixed gear bike and a single speed with a visual inspection.
-Both types of bikes look pretty much the same from the outside.
 When it comes to actually riding the bike, the difference between a fixed gear and single speed is huge.
-Riding a fixed gear bike is a completely different experience from riding a single speed or geared bike with a freewheel mechanism.
+Riding a fixed gear bike is a completely different experience from riding a single speed.

 Fixed Gear Bike Pros